rocktronica/OneFileCMS/readme.markdown

 ### <a name=handsaw></a>This is basically just a file manager with a text editor- why is it being called a CMS?

-Becaus "OneFileCMS" sounds cool.
-And, because it is.
+Because it is.
 It may be simple, but it can get the job done.
-While you wouldn't want to build a new house from the ground up with just a hammer, hand saw, and tape measure, you can "manage" quite a bit with just those tools (and nails, of course).
+While you wouldn't want to build a new house from the ground up with just a hammer, hand saw, and tape measure, you can "manage" quite a bit with just those tools.

+And, because "OneFileCMS" sounds cool.

 ### <a name=slowlogin></a>Why do I get a "Stop running this script?" alert during login?